ku-nlp/speechBSD/README.md

 	- `en_spk` is one of the 50 states, written in postal abbreviation.

+## Citation

+If you find the dataset useful, please cite our paper "Towards Speech Dialogue Translation Mediating Speakers of Different Languages" (accepted to ACL 2023 Findings; coming soon).

 ## License

 This dataset is licensed under [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).